4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/disjointSet/README.md

    - Or even analyse social networks, finding communities and determining if two users are connected through a chain
 3. Can be part of clustering algorithms to group data points based on similarity - useful for ML
 4. It can be used to detect cycles in dependency graphs, e.g, software dependency management systems
+   1. Static analysis tools like `mypy` use this to identify circular dependencies!
 5. It can be used for image processing, in labelling different connected components of an image

 ## Notes